Does Mandatory Addiction Treatment Work?Alyssa

 “Drug court programs do not have much interaction with participants following graduation — meaning there are no long-term success or failure rates to examine.”

-Another criticism is that treatment outcomes are only reported for those who graduate the program, meaning that it is not a true measure of the program’s overall effectiveness.
-Additionally, much of the drug court data is based on the self-reporting of participants (who are obviously motivated to report no drug use), adding another flaw.
+Another criticism is that treatment outcomes are only reported for those who graduate from the program, meaning that it is not a true measure of the program’s overall effectiveness.
+Additionally, much of the drug court data is based on the self-reporting of participants (who are motivated to report no drug use), adding another flaw.
 Lastly, drug court programs do not have much interaction with participants following graduation, meaning there are no long-term success or failure rates to examine.

 Even so, while opinions vary on the efficacy and success rate of court-ordered drug rehabilitation, there is little argument that it’s more effective than incarceration.
 This is because, after centuries of research and observation, it has been shown that you can’t incarcerate a person’s addictions away.
 Drug courts allow addicted individuals to remain employed and to be productive members of their households and society.